HISTORY

 of teaching various undergraduate statistics courses.

-Currently, Kristi applies her analytic skills to all
+Currently, Kristi applied her analytic skills to all

-and Microsoft Access databases and has assisted a wide
+and Microsoft Access databases and assisted a wide

 variety of community-based and public organizations